tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/12-fertility.md

   - women
   - tiles-home
 ---
-Acupuncture is well known for improving fertility both male & female both naturally and for assisted reproduction treatment like IVF or IUI.
-Individualised treatment and lifestyle advice works with the issues affecting your fertility and harmonises them.
-This, along with emotional support ensures you are at your best.
+Acupuncture is well-known for improving fertility both male & female both naturally and for assisted reproduction treatment like IVF or IUI.
+Individualised treatment and lifestyle advice works to address the issues affecting your fertility.
+This, along with emotional support helps you be at your best.